UPDATED: 9:10 a.m. ET, March 8, 2022

 Felecia M. Nave

-Alcorn State University will soon inaugurate the school’s first woman president in its 150 year history.
-Dr. Felecia M. Nave will serve as the school’s 20th president.
+Alcorn State University in 2021 inaugurated the school’s first woman president in its 150-year history.
+Dr. Felecia M. Nave is the historically Black college’s 20th president.

 “I am privileged and honored to come home and serve my alma mater,” said Nave when her new role was first announced.
 “We are Alcorn.
 I am Alcorn, and I hope the students and the university community will see me as a daily reminder of what an Alcorn education can do.”